collaborative-robotics/ABT/README.md

     1. reporting

-`tl_bw_hmm.py` has two command line arguments:   the HMM perturbation magnitude (0.0<p<0.5) and a text comment for the  metadata file.
+Run `tl_bw_hmm.py` (or whatever you want to call it) with two command line arguments:   the HMM perturbation magnitude (0.0<x<0.5) and a text comment for the  metadata file.

 ##  Output Files

 Your results will appear in three files

-1. `metadata.txt` -- one line for each run of tl_xxxxxxx.py.
+1. `metadata.txt` -- one line for each run of your top-level script.
 Unique filenames are generated using URI's.
 Each line contains

     1. date and time stamp